JayBrown/mmx/README.md

 * Double-click the .popclipext file to install the extension into PopClip, and arrange there; delete any old version in case of an update
 * Launch BitBar again; it should now load M.M.X
 * During load, the main script will `chmod +x` the remaining subscripts

+### Subsequent installations
+* M.M.X will notify you if an update is available
+* Just click on "Update", and M.M.X will do the rest